Mon-ius/Docker-Warp-Socks/README.md

 ### Use Cases

 - use behind the proxy services to extend the accessibility and avoid potential restriction
+- use to avoid looping verification in Midjourney Discord Channel
 - use to proxy the API calling to prevent being banned
 - use to develop app with warp embedded